cloudmesh-community/fa18-423-03/project-report/report.md

 terms of usability and reliability, we believe that a paid subscription to AWS EC2 would be the better of the two.

+## Acknowledgments

+Thank you to Dr. Gregor von Laszewski for his continued help and support through our development and understanding of Big Data and cloud servers.
+His guidance proved essential to the culmination of our configuration and testing.

+Results presented in this paper were obtained using Chameleon testbed supported by the National Science Foundation.

 ## Work Breakdown

 * Yixing Hu: Microsoft Azure Server Testing, Query Code Editor
 * Kelvin Liuwie: Parsing, Compile, and Query Code Writer
 * Chandler Mick: Report Writer, Chameleon Cloud Testing, Query Code Editor
 * Omkar Tamhankar: AWS Server Testing, Chameleon Cloud Testing, Medical Advisor

 ## Appendix